 We use the NHS Equality Delivery System 2 (EDS2) to help us meet the requirements of the Public Sector Equality Duty which is set out in the Equality Act 2010.
 There are three strands to the Public Sector Equality Duty.
 These are to:

-We set three equality objectives from our most recent assessment against the objectives of EDS2.
-This was in 2017/18.
+To support our strategy we set three equality objectives for the next four years from our most recent assessment against the objectives of EDS2.
 These objectives are:

 We report our progress on each of these objectives in our annual equalities report.